edthorman/mirantis/docs/node-management.md

 Removing a worker node is currently a multi step process:

 1. Remove the host from `cluster.yaml`.
-As re-applying a cluster would not actually do anything, you do not need to run `launchpad apply ...`
-2. Move workloads away from the node with draining
+2. Run `launchpad apply --prune ...`
 3. Terminate/remove the node in your infrastructure